You’re not alone.

 Nearly 4 in 10 are saying their mood isn’t great or terrible.

-If you’re always swinging back and forth, talking to someone you trust can help you break the cycle.
+If you’re feeling stuck in that middle place, talking to someone you trust can help you break out.

 Our community's answers